 Yes, finally, you can access Apps whilst watching a video.
 Or even when on a FaceTime call. you can reposition the screen, even pinch to zoom if you’d like it a bit bigger. you can also swipe it off the screen and it’ll continue playing.
 This feature has already appeared on the iPad, so it’s great to see iPhone get this feature as well.

 I never even knew I had issues with Siri until now, so it’s always great when they improve something before I had a chance to complain about it.
-On top of this, Siri can now answer more questions, like “Why are flamingos pink?” or “When do babies start teething?”
-You can also now send voice messages, ask Siri to send a voice message for you and it will start recording.
+On top of this, Siri can now answer more questions, you can also now send voice messages, ask Siri to send a voice message for you and it will start recording.

 Messages have also had a revamp this time round too.
 You can now pin your most important conversations.
 Which saves a ton of time for you to find someone you talk to more than others.
 There’s also been an improvement to Memojis.
 With a ton of new looks, hairstyles and hats to choose from than ever before.
 And also, would 2020 be complete without a facemask memoji?
 I would think not!
 There’s also more age options available now too.
 As well as now being able to send a hug, fist bump or blush.